Weaving Turns

 Opening reception: Saturday, October 25, 5pm

-Weaving Turns is a durational, participatory weaving performance that reimagines the frame loom as both a collaborative tool and a shared game board.
-Inspired by two-player board games like Go—which often focus on competition and territorial gain—this project invites an alternative kind of play based on co-creation, slowness, and reciprocity.
+Weaving Turns is a durational, participatory performance that reimagines the frame loom as both a collaborative tool and a shared game board.
+Drawing on the structure of two-player board games—often focused on competition and territory—the work proposes an alternative mode of play grounded in co-creation, slowness, and reciprocity.

 PARALLEL PROGRAMMING